The Canadian government has released its proposed plan for regulating the sale of cannabis edibles.

 - A limit of 10 milligrams of THC per package for edible cannabis in solid and beverage forms

-- A limit of 10 milligrams of THC per unit for ingestible extracts and 1000 mg per package
+- A limit of 10 mg of THC per unit for ingestible extracts and 1000 mg per package

-- A limit of 1000 milligrams of THC per package of inhaled cannabis extracts, concentrated THC, and topicals
+- A limit of „1000 mg of THC per package of inhaled cannabis extracts, concentrated THC, and and topicals

 - Plain, child resistant packaging

 - Products cannot be mixed with alcohol or nicotine

 - Products must not be appealing to kids

 It is not totally clear what the government means when it says products should not be appealing to kids.